OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/25 January 2025.md

 ---

-### Esoteric Work & Personal Development
+## Esoteric Work & Personal Development

 - Children with enhanced **telepathic abilities** (e.g. in *Telepathy Tapes*) are largely genetically modified by 4D STS.
 - Their purpose: potential hosts for 4D beings or "**walk-ins**."
-- Telepathic children are used to gather and relay data to higher-density entities.

 ---

-### Books, Research, and Cultural Commentary
+## Books, Research, and Cultural Commentary

 - *Telepathy Tapes* podcast is "true enough as far as it goes"; some phenomena authentic, but also **4D STS-engineered**.
 - Interview with Dr. Powell and mention of upcoming experiments to validate abilities of telepathic children.